Multiphase Gas Nature in the Sub-parsec Region of the Active Galactic Nuclei I: Dynamical Structures of Dusty and Dust-free Outflow: Summary

 \section{Summary}

-We investigated the dusty outflow driven by AGN radiation fields with the bolometric luminosity $10^{44}$ erg s$^{-1}$ and SMBH mass $10^7 $M$_{\odot}$.
+We investigated the dusty outflow driven by AGN radiation fields with the bolometric luminosity $10^{44}$ erg s$^{-1}$ and SMBH mass $10^7 M_{\odot}$.
 We performed radiation-hydrodynamic 2D simulations for $R = 10^{-3}$--2 pc, in which the dust sublimation scale is resolved.

 We conclude on the following points: \begin{itemize} \item[(1)] The dusty gas in the outflow is intermittently launched from the geometrically thin disk of $r \lesssim 0.04$ pc forming ``lotus-like'' multiple shells.
 Each shell is accompanied by shock where the number density, temperature, and Mach number are $n\sim 10^{5}$ cm$^{-3}$, $T_{\text{g}}>10^7$ K, and $\sim 2$ at 0.01 pc, respectively.
-Because of the anisotropic radiation in the thin accretion disk, shells propagated to a pc scale are deformed to an hourglass-like shape.
-Moreover, we observed that within 20 degrees from the disk mid-plane, the outflow velocity of the dusty gas is less than the escape velocity.
+Because of the anisotropic radiation in the thin accretion disk, shells propagated to a parsec scale are deformed to an hourglass-like shape.
+Moreover, we observed that, within 20 degrees from the disk midplane, the outflow velocity of the dusty gas is less than the escape velocity.
 The gas pressure dominates this region. \item[(2)] The column density is determined by dust-free gas.
-Below 27 degrees, there is optically thick, i.e., the column density is $N_{\text{H}} \gtrsim 10^{24}$ cm$^{-2}$.
+Below 27 degrees, there are optically thick dusty/dust-free gases, i.e., the column density is $N_{\text{H}} \gtrsim 10^{24}$ cm$^{-2}$.
 For $N_{\text{H}} < 10^{24}$ cm$^{-2}$, the column density is a smaller fraction of dusty gas compared to dust-free gas.
 The dust-free gas outflows in the central region $r<0.04$ pc, where $n \lesssim10^6$ cm$^{-3}$, $T_{\rm g}> 10^6$ K, and $v_{r} < v_{\text{esc}} $. \item[(3)] The shape of the dust sublimation radius is determined not only by the radiation flux density and its anisotropy, but also by the obscuration of the dust-free gas.
-Moreover, we found that the sublimation radius at $<60$ degrees varies with time on the scale of a few years or less owing to the non-steady dusty outflow. \end{itemize}
+Moreover, we found that the sublimation radius at $<60$ degrees varies with time on the scale of a few years or less owing to the nonsteady dusty outflow. \end{itemize}

 We found that the inflow-induced dusty outflow is multiphase-stratified from the molecular cold disk to the atomic gas and formed an ionized envelope owing to the AGN radiation.
-This is consistent with the recent high-resolution ALMA observations of the nearest Seyfert galaxy, the Circinus galaxy (Izumi et al. 2023).
+This is consistent with the recent high-resolution ALMA observations of the nearest Seyfert galaxy, the Circinus galaxy \citep{2023arXiv230503993I}.